neo4j-contrib/neomodel/README.md

 This version introduces a modern configuration system, using a dataclass with typing, runtime and update validation rules, and environment variables support.
 See the [documentation](https://neomodel.readthedocs.io/en/latest/configuration.html) section for more details.

+[Semantic Indexes](https://neomodel.readthedocs.io/en/latest/semantic_indexes.html#) (Vector and Full-text) are now natively supported so you do not have to use a custom Cypher query.
+Special thanks to @greengori11a for this.

 # Installation

 Install from pypi (recommended):